btcpayserver/btcpayserver-doc/docs/DynamicDNS.md

 ### Step 3: Configure your BTCPay docker install to provide HTTPS certificates

-If you are using a docker deployment, you also need to update your BTCPayServer install.
+If you are using a docker deployment, you also need to update your BTCPay Server install.
 Connect via SSH to your instance and run:

 ```bash